TritonDataCenter/rfd/rfd/0034/README.md

 - target CN is no longer visible/responding

-  The migration will be aborted and the source instance will be restored to it's prior state.
-A record of the failure is kept in the migrations database.
+  The migration will be marked as "failed" and the source instance will be restored to it's prior state.
+A record of the failure is kept in the migration database.

 - when both the source and target CN are not visible/responding